 The direction of a relationship indicates how information flows between a pair of objects (like metrics).
 System infers and reports statistical directions (e.g. direction from independent to dependent variables).
 These should not be interpreted as causal links.

-The context and population (subjects) that the evidence was gathered from is an important consideration in understanding, comparing, and using a relationship — and evaluating its representativeness.
+The context and population (subjects) for each study is an important consideration in understanding, comparing, and using the extracted evidence — and evaluating its representativeness.
 Populations may include parameters like who (e.g. Women aged 18-54), where (e.g. South Korea), when (e.g. May-July 2021).
-This is currently stored and displayed as unstructured text.
-We are working to make this structured.

 When possible, we extracted the sample size reported in the study.
 This helps provide extra context to evaluate the representativeness of extracted evidence.
 This is the corresponding field to the Sample Size filter.